-- I intend to refinance my home in Miles Platting
+- I intend to refinance my apartment in Littleborough

-switching from Leeds Building Society to Bluestone Mortgages.
-The apartment is currently in joint names but intend for it to be in my sole name once I switch.
-My husband is OK with this and is happy to transfer equity but neither of us want to incur conveyancing solicitor fees.
+changing from Virgin Money to Bluestone Mortgages.
+The flat is jointly owned but I would like it to be in my name only when I transfer.
+My husband is OK with this and is willing to transfer equity but neither of us want to incur conveyancer fees.

-Important warnings to consider in supplemental the above Bluestone Mortgages transfer of equity information :
+Caveats to be read in further to the above Bluestone Mortgages transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Bluestone Mortgages conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Bluestone Mortgages This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancing solicitor will check with Bluestone Mortgages This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Bluestone Mortgages or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity conveyancing.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Bluestone Mortgages.
+If you do not keep up the payments on your mortgage with Bluestone Mortgages your property may be repossessed.

 Preparing the Transfer of Equity with a Bluestone Mortgages Mortgage